pokitdok/apidocs-v4/source/includes/_dropin.md

 }
 ```

-> Example of all input labels changed using `values` option:
+> Example of some input labels changed using `labels` option:

 ```json